 Hundreds also died in the worst flooding in decades.

-Vast tracts of farmland have been completely destroyed.'Hope it will leave'
+Vast tracts of farmland have been completely destroyed.

 Mr Jirake told the BBC he had returned to his home to find it occupied by the hippo.

 "This morning I visited my house.
 It is still inundated with the flood waters above my waist.
 There is now a hippopotamus in the house," he said.

 He said he had reported the situation to the authorities.

 "I hope that when it is tired, it may leave my home.
 If there is any other way of dealing with the problem, the authorities need to pursue that because it is beyond my abilities."